Occupation of the Falkland Islands: Liberation

 They had certainly been responsible for smashing up the solid old post office, and the backstreets of the town were littered with excrement.
 But although fourteen local men were taken from their homes during the occupation and sent to West Falkland where they were put under house arrest, few inhabitants were ill-treated.
 It was an uncomfortable rather than brutal regime ...
 There were stories of looting and soldiers defecating in houses but on closer examination this tended to be troops stealing buns from the deep-freeze or sleeping in beds with muddy boots.
 Some valuables and souvenirs were stolen and houses vandalized but the details of the outrages were vague.
 Most of the serious damage was done by the British shelling.

-Richard Savill of the Press Association would report that many houses had been broken into, "The soldiers looted many houses, apparently looking for food" Captain Roger Field from the Blues & Royals recalls, "We are warned about booby-traps.
+Richard Savill of the Press Association reported that many houses had been broken into, "The soldiers looted many houses, apparently looking for food".
+Captain Roger Field from the Blues & Royals recalls, "We are warned about booby-traps.
 The wankers have left them for us.
 I hear someone rigged an abandoned Panhard to blow.
 What fun if an inquisitive kid had crawled in take a look instead of a cautious Para.
 I also read of a rigged hand grenade left in the school – true or false, I have no idea, but we are coming to believe it of them."

 Struggling to supply their own units, the British commanders were overwhelmed by the number of prisoners of war, who patiently handed over their weapons and then awaited repatriation.
 Said a worried Rear-Admiral John Woodward: "They are already suffering from malnutrition, exposure, trench foot, scabies and diarrhea, brought on by lack of food and pure water, proper clothing, shelter and sanitation.
 Even feeding them for a week presents huge problems."